migramirez2/Harmony-ONE/progress/artem-kolodko.md

 **2-Week Deliverables by 2024-04-19:**

-Continue with Harmony Portfolio and ONE Resume, complete Swap page in Harmony Portfolio.
+Continue with Harmony Portfolio: complete Swap and add Send & Receive page.

 ---